The Blank Slate Internet

 systems into the contents of awareness.

-that are then either interpreted by humans or systems of humans or other living
+that are then either interpreted by humans, systems of humans or

 to control other mechanisms.
 The

-specification should follow a service-oriented standard using principles given
+specification may very well follow a service-oriented standard using

 by Thomas Erl.
 [13]